FinTradeBench: A Financial Reasoning Benchmark for LLMs: Introduction

 \section{Introduction}

-Real-world financial analysis requires reasoning on two complementary information sources: company fundamentals and market dynamics. \emph{Company fundamentals} are accounting-based metrics derived from company balance sheets or Securities and Exchange Commission (SEC) filings, such as profitability, leverage, and valuation ratios, that capture a company’s underlying financial health \citep{fama1992cross,harvey2016anderson}.
-In contrast, \emph{trading signals,} computed from historical price and volume data, capture market dynamics and investor sentiment, including momentum, volatility, and trend reversals \citep{brock1992simple,Jegadeesh1993ReturnsTB,lo2000foundations,andersen2003modeling,park2007we,choi2021maximum}.
-Effective financial analysis and valuation, therefore, require integrating these two perspectives rather than relying on either source in isolation.
+Real-world financial analysis requires reasoning from two complementary sources of information: company fundamentals and trading signals. \emph{Company fundamentals} are accounting-based metrics derived from company balance sheets or Securities and Exchange Commission (SEC) filings, such as profitability, leverage, and valuation ratios, that capture a company’s underlying financial health \citep{fama1992cross,harvey2016anderson}.
+In contrast, \emph{trading signals,} computed from historical price and volume data, capture market dynamics and investor sentiment, including momentum, volatility, and trend reversals \citep{brock1992simple,Jegadeesh1993ReturnsTB,lo2000foundations,andersen2003modeling,park2007we,choi2021maximum, zhang2024volatility,soroka2025data}.
+Effective financial analysis requires integrating these two perspectives rather than relying on either source in isolation.
 Additionally, synthesizing heterogeneous information sources, reasoning over numerical indicators, and interpreting market behavior under uncertainty make financial analysis an inherently challenging task, even for expert human analysts.